ssube/packit/README.md

 Something in between [Langchain](https://www.langchain.com/) and [CrewAI](https://github.com/joaomdmoura/crewAI).
 A loose toolkit of loops, operators, and predicates to help LLMs communicate with each other and with your code.
+Compatible with all Langchain chat models that support `invoke`, which is all of them.
+Supports function calling with JSON-trained models.
+Using [`Panel`s](#panels) with [MoE models like Mixtral](https://huggingface.co/blog/moe) will form a mixture of mixtures of experts.

 ![a network of lego people standing on a blueprint together](./docs/packit-banner.jpg)